-3.2.3.4.3 Qualified Certificates
+3.2.3.4.3 Qualified Electronic Signature

 GlobalSign uses the Subscriber's valid qualified electronic signature on a personal statement to verify the Applicant's identity and additional attributes contained in the Certificate used to create the qualified electronic signature.
+The Certificate must be issued in compliance with Article 24.1 (a) or (b) of the elDAS/UK elDAS Regulation.